 The Doctor of Nursing Practice (DNP) program is an online program with intensive on campus experience that focuses on the preparation of leaders in clinical nursing who can improve quality of care for individuals and populations through advanced practice and through improving systems of care.
 The curriculum is based on national standards for DNP education and the program is accredited by the Commission on Collegiate Nursing Education.

-UMSL offers six separate concentrations for the Doctor of Nursing Practice (DNP).
+UMSL offers several separate concentrations for the Doctor of Nursing Practice (DNP).

 - Adult/Geriatric Nurse Practitioner